Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-open-private-testnet-manually.md

 The stamina feature is provided as a pre-compiled contract in childchain.
 The stamina contract address is `0x000000000000000000000000000000000000dead` in every tokamak plasma childchain.

+You can check [this](https://github.com/Onther-Tech/stamina) for more details about the stamina contract.

 Create `deploy.operator1.sh` by running following command.

 ```bash